Dicelette/core/README.md

 - compare?: ComparedValue — Optional comparison attached to the roll
 - modifier?: Modifier — Optional modifier applied to the roll
 - total?: number — Optional numeric total of the roll
+- pityLogs?: number — Optional count of re-rolls triggered by the pity system (see Pity System below)

 #### Interface: Compare
 - sign: "<" | ">" | ">=" | "<=" | "=" | "!=" | "=="